Best Credit Cards in California for 2023

 - 1% cash back on other eligible purchases

-That can help you pile even more cash back rewards if you spend heavily in those areas.
+That can help you pile up even more cash back rewards if you spend heavily in those areas.

 Chase Sapphire Preferred: Best for dining and travel